 The Guide to Prenatal Yoga with Do’s and Don’ts

-I really love kids and one of my favorite YouTube channel is ‘2 in a Zoo’, which is about a beautiful Chandler family.
-They were expecting twins this November but few days back mom Melanie had one of the miscarriages where she lost one of her baby.
+I love kids and one of my favourite YouTube channels is ‘2 in a Zoo’, which is about a beautiful Chandler family.
+They were expecting twins this November but a few days back mom Melanie had a miscarriage where she lost one of her babies.
 It’s sad when this happens.
 Though they have three beautiful boys and one adopted Indian daughter, they were happily expecting twin girls.